-Reflections on the significance of the 2019 global annual surface air temperature
+Reflections on the significance of the 2020 global annual surface air temperature

-According to the surface stations 2019 ranks as one of the warmest years since 1880 and 1850, although cooler than 2016.
-Also, according to the satellite records 2019 was warm, but not the warmest.
+According to the surface stations 2020 ranks as one of the warmest years since 1880 and 1850, although slightly cooler than 2016.
+Also, according to the satellite records 2020 was among the warmest years recorded.

 The recent very strong El Niño terminated during 2017.
-Quite often -but not always- a warm El Niño episode is followed by a cool oceanographic reversal, known as La Niña, which also will influence global air temperatures, but now towards lower values.
+Quite often -but not always- a warm El Niño episode is followed by a cool oceanographic reversal, known as La Niña, which also will influence global air temperatures, but then towards lower values.
 In fact, a moderate La Niña episode established itself in late 2017, lasting until early 2018 (Fig. 14).
-Towards the end of 2018, however a new, moderate El Niño initiated and affected global air temperatures toward their high average values in 2019.
+Towards the end of 2018, however a new, moderate El Niño initiated and affected global air temperatures toward their high average values in